 Hailed by OPERA NEWS for her "warm and effortless" singing and widely recognized for her vibrant interpretations, American lyric soprano Hailey Clark is quickly making her mark in Europe and North America.
 A winner of the Austrian Music Theater Prize for best female in a leading role, Clark continues to garner praise on the international stage for her shimmering, signature portrayals of Mozart heroines, and her versatility in operatic and concert repertoire spanning nearly three centuries.

 Clark finishes the 2022/23 season with her much anticipated Bayreuther Festspiele debut as Freia in Das Rheingold.
-The upcoming 2023/24 season will include debuts of Richard Strauss' Vier Lezte Lieder with the Bilkent Symphony Orchestra in Ankara, Turkey, a role and house debut as Brünnhilde in a new production of Wagner's Siegfried with Stadttheater Bern in Switzerland, a debut with the Dallas Symphony under the direction of Fabio Luisi, and a role debut of Nedda in Pagliacci with Austin Opera.
-Clark will also release an independent album of original songs, and collaborate on a family EP with other German-based singer-songwriters.
+The upcoming 2023/24 season will include debuts of Richard Strauss' Vier Lezte Lieder with the Bilkent Symphony Orchestra in Ankara, Turkey, a role and house debut as Brünnhilde in a new production of Wagner's Siegfried with Stadttheater Bern in Switzerland, and a role debut of Nedda in Pagliacci with Austin Opera.
+In addition to her classical calendar, Clark will release her debut Folk/Singer-Songwriter single, "Unraveled" available for streaming and download December 2023, with a forthcoming album of original pop music to follow in 2024.
+She will also collaborate on a family EP with other German singer-songwriters in 2024, entitled "Für dich/For You."
 Please stay tuned for updated season announcements.

 Recent appearances have included Rosalinde in Die Fledermaus with Central City Opera, Gerhilde in Die Walküre with the Dresdner Philharmonie, Fiordiligi in Così fan tutte with Palm Beach Opera, a return to her breakout role of Rachel in La Juive at the Staatsoper Hannover, and a cover of the same role in a new production at the Grand Théâtre de Genève.